mcdotcom/mcdotcom/_radio/struggling-nuclear-industry-lobbies-state-governments-for-help.md

 ---

 Just like coal companies, America’s nuclear power industry is having a tough time.
 It faces slowing demand for electricity, and competition from cheaper natural gas and renewables.
 And now, touting itself as a form of clean energy, the nuclear industry is lobbying state legislatures with a controversial pitch for help.

+Story ran on NPR.org and All Things Considered